Useful iPhone tricks for new and older models

 (COLORADO SPRINGS) — The new iPhone 15 is now available in stores but whether you’re looking to get the newest model or hanging onto your older phone a little longer, there are all kinds of tricks that can make your phone more useful.

-Joshlyn Long, Area Retail Sales Manager from AT&T Wireless, explains how to take a hands-free photo using your voice.
+Joshlyn Long, Area Retail Sales Manager from AT&T Wireless, joined FOX21’s Abbie Burke on Monday, Sept.
+25 to explain several options when it comes to your iPhone’s photo library.

 How to take a hands-free photo:

-- Turn on your iPhone’s voice command function in Settings, under Accessibility, and then toggle on Voice Control.
+- Turn on your iPhone’s voice command function in Settings and under Accessibility toggle on Voice Control.

 - Once the feature is set up, you can ask Siri to open your camera and then turn the volume down, which will trigger the iPhone to take a picture.